| || |

 This first hike, which is free and open to the public, is this Sunday, May 15th at 1p at Pole Hill on Pole Hill Drive in Andover.
 Jane Cairns from the Andover Historical Society and John Petty will share colorful stories tied to the reservation and surrounding area.
 This hike consists of relatively easy walking and will take about 2 hours.
 Ample parking is available on Pole Hill Drive, which is off Tewksbury Street in Andover.

-Here's a sneak preview of what you'll see and hear about on the October 18th Goldsmith Woodlands hike:
+Here's a sneak preview of what you'll see and hear about on the May 15th Pole Hill History Hike:

 Send any questions to David Bunting at [email protected]